insekticid/ZF2-Nette-Debug/README.md

 Following steps are necessary to get this module working (considering a zf2-skeleton or very similar application)

-  1. Run `composer require webino/zf2nette-debug:1.1.0`
+  1. Run `php composer.phar require webino/zf2nette-debug:1.*`
   2. Add `ZF2NetteDebug` to the enabled modules list

 ## Showcase